Rohan-Yelandur/Math-Visualizer-AI/README.md

 # Math Visualizaion AI
-An AI that truly teaches you math concepts.
-You are walked through the steps for solving a problem while being drawn the solutions.
+Check it out here: https://math-visualizer-ai.vercel.app/ An AI that truly teaches you math concepts.
+You are walked through the steps for solving a problem while seeing and hearing the solutions.

+Frontend deployed on vercel.
+Backend deployed on Render.

 ## Local Setup